Flamality/SaturnWave/README.md

 **Current version**: **V1.1**

 SaturnWave is open-source and maintained by its creator.
 Feel free to explore the code and adapt it for your needs.

+### What to expect

+We are currently very early in development, so we have lots of features planned.

+Here is our plans.

+**MODULES**

+- AFK
+- Customization
+- Automod+
+- Fun
+- Econemy
+- Levels
+- Rules
+- Use prefix instead of application commands

+**COMMANDS**

+Core

+- /whois
+- /membercount
+- /welcomemessage
+- /leavemessage

+Moderation

+- /Timeout /mute /removetimeout /unmute
+- /Quarentine
+- /Slowmode
+- /Lock /unlock
+- /softban
+- /temprole
+- /clear /purge

+Fun

+- /8ball
+- /joke
+- /weather
+- /truthordare
+- /rps

+Role management

+- /rolecreate
+- /roledelete
+- /roleadd
+- /roleremove
+- /rolecolor
+- /rolelist

+**OTHER SYSTEMS**

+- Cases system (simular to Dyno or Wick)
+- Permissions system (Differ from discord permissions, perms to use commands)

+If you have any more ideas create an issue on the github repo.